dgutov/diff-hl/README.md

 * There's no fringe when Emacs is running in the console, but the navigation and revert commands still work.

+* Frame-local and buffer-local values of `line-spacing` are not supported.

 * [git-gutter](https://github.com/syohex/emacs-git-gutter) provides interactive
   commands to show/hide/toggle margin indicators for the same information, and allows you to customize how the indicators look.